 Individuals, Couples, Groups, Supervision, and Training

 I provide psychotherapy for individuals, couples, adolescents, and groups.
-I am an active, engaged, and experienced therapist, and I am trained in many types of therapy.
+I am an active, engaged, and experienced therapist, and I am trained in various types of therapy.

 Clients bring a wide variety of issues; therefore the process of therapy cannot just follow one method or theory.
 The method has to fit for the client, and the therapeutic relationship itself is key to the success of therapy.
 Talking to a therapist should feel natural and easy, even though the unfolding process will address the client's emotional pains, traumas, or difficult life situations.

 It is not easy to change oneself or one’s life.
-You need the help of a specialist, who will be supportive at times, and challenging at other times.
+Often, you need the help of a specialist; one who will be supportive at times, and challenging at other times.
 Therapy requires commitment, and there are no quick fixes.
-The problems that bring people to a therapist often have deep roots in personal and cultural history.
-Psychotherapy cannot undo the past, but it will change the way you think and feel about your life, and it will change the way in which your past affects you today.
+The problems that bring people to a therapist usually have deep roots in one's personal and cultural history.
+Psychotherapy cannot undo the past, but it can reframe the way you think and feel about your life, and it will change the way in which your past affects you today.
 It will increase your ability to solve your problems in the present and improve the way you create your future.

 Psychotherapy is a “talking cure.”
 In the process you are invited to say what comes to your mind, and together we will explore your feelings and thoughts, your relationship to others, and the relationship that emerges between us.